-Ph.D., Performance Studies, New York University.
-Research interests include critical dance studies, transnational Asian American studies, theories of space and kinesthesia, and interculturalism.
-SanSan is author of Kinesthetic City: Dance and Movement in Chinese Urban Spaces (Oxford UP, 2013), as well as co-editor, with Kenneth Speirs, of the anthology, Mixing It Up: Multiracial Subjects (University of Texas Press, 2004).
-Her article on the varied and contended understandings of “contemporary” in contemporary dance is published in the December 2017 issue of Dance Research Journal.
-Her work on dance artists Jérôme Bel and Pichet Klunchun and the ethics and politics of interculturalism is in the Spring 2014 issue of Theatre Survey.
-Her research on cartographies of race and the Chop Suey circuit, a group of Asian American cabaret entertainers who toured the nation during the World War II era, is published in the winter 2011 issue of TDR.
-Additional articles are published in Performance Research, as well as various journals and anthologies (see CV for complete list).
-She is currently working on a new book on East-West intercultural collaboration in contemporary dance.
-SanSan danced professionally in New York with Joanna Mendl Shaw, Jonathon Appels, Maura Nguyen Donahue, HT Chen, and others.
-She maintains a regular practice in modern dance, ballet, and yoga and is currently performing with choreographer Lenora Lee.
+SanSan’s research interests include dance studies, Asian American studies, theories of space and kinesthesia, and interculturalism.
+She is author of Kinesthetic City: Dance and Movement in Chinese Urban Spaces (Oxford UP, 2013), as well as co-editor, with Kenneth Speirs, of the anthology, Mixing It Up: Multiracial Subjects (University of Texas Press, 2004).
+Her article on the varied and contended understandings of the “contemporary” in contemporary dance is published in the December 2017 issue of Dance Research Journal.
+Her work on dance artists Jérôme Bel and Pichet Klunchun and the ethics and politics of interculturalism is published in Theatre Survey.
+Her research on cartographies of race and the Chop Suey circuit, a group of Asian American cabaret entertainers who toured the nation during the World War II era, is published in TDR.
+Additional articles can be found in Representations, Performance Research, and other journals and anthologies.
+Her current book, Love Dances: Loss and Mourning in Intercultural Collaboration is forthcoming with Oxford UP.
+SanSan danced professionally in New York with Joanna Mendl Shaw, Jonathon Appels, Maura Nguyen Donohue, HT Chen, and others.
+She remains active as a professional dancer and is currently performing with Lenora Lee Dance.

 Transnational Asian American Studies